canarytrace/documentation/v2/doc/docs/rum/rumClient.md

 > ### What you’ll learn
 - What is a RUM Client
+- How to implement the RUM Client
+- What data and metrics are collected
-- How to use of the RUM Client
+- How to setting the RUM Client
+- How to tracking a user activities

 ## What is a RUM Client
 RUM Client is a client part of the Canarytrace RUM.
 Is it a small piece of a javascript, which gathering data from a web browser about a web application and user behavior and send them into [RUM Server](./rumServer).